nithyapandurangan/ElevateHome/README.md

 #mysql:3306
 #php:8000(not fixed but i use this)
 #grafana:3000
-#To see if firewall is running
+#To see if the firewall is running
 sudo ufw status
-#Allow port that you are using for php webserver in my case i am using 8000
+#Allow the port that you are using for php webserver in my case we are using 8000
 sudo ufw allow 8000
 ```